 skills in each class.
 Focus is on motor skills, listening and taking turns in a stimulating environment.
 One adult per child

 will participate in the class and assist the child in following the teacher’s instructions.

 and 4 – 35 minutes) Children work on all four apparatus (vault, bars, beam and floor) with the aid of smaller

 scaled equipment and props.
 Classes are held in our upstairs pre-k gym designed for the safety of the pre-k

 following directions through the use of stations, circuits and props.

-Pre-k II (ages 4 and 5 – 45 minutes) We recommend this class for any child who meets the age requirement, has participated in pre-k I and
+40 minutes) We recommend this class for any child who meets

 a great class for any five year-old who may desire the smaller scale equipment and cozier environment of our pre-k gym vs.

 moving to a beginner class in our downstairs gym.

 only – 55 minutes) Enrollment in the Advanced Pre-k

 class is by coach’s recommendation.
 Participants will have shown mastery in basic pre-k gymnastics

 skills as well as exceptional listening skill and an ability to maintain attention for the longer class period.